 Tomato plants are thirsty creatures and their thirst only increases as they begin to set fruit.
 The trick to keeping them happy is to water deeply, but infrequently.
 This means that rather than sprinkling or pouring a little water on everyday, it is better if you give them a really good, long soak right at the soil line every few days, more or less, depending on growing conditions.

 Potted plants generally need to be thoroughly drenched every single day, especially during a heat wave when the soil dries faster than the roots can soak it up.
-I give mature, potted tomatoes that are in the fruiting stage roughly four litres/one gallon of water during the hottest days of summer.
+I give mature, potted tomatoes that are in the fruiting stage roughly four liters/one gallon of water during the hottest days of summer.
 Administer it slowly rather than all at once so that the soil has a chance to rehydrate.

 Tips and Tricks